BlaqueDevs/se-assignment-day-5-technical-writing-and-review-brigidrono1/README.md

 Be Clear and Descriptive:

-Ensure headings summarize the content of the section accurately.

-Avoid ambiguous or overly generic terms like "Introduction" unless necessary.
+Ensure headings summarize the content of the section accurately.Avoid ambiguous or overly generic terms like "Introduction" unless necessary.

 Maintain Consistency:

-Use a consistent formatting style (e.g., font, size, capitalization) throughout the document for all headings.

-Stick to a structured hierarchy (e.g., H1 for main headings, H2 for subheadings, and so on).
+Use a consistent formatting style (e.g., font, size, capitalization) throughout the document for all headings.Stick to a structured hierarchy (e.g., H1 for main headings, H2 for subheadings, and so on).

 Keep Them Concise:
 Use short, impactful phrases—aim for clarity without being overly wordy.